Elahirad/Elahirad/README.md

 # 💫About Me :
-I'm an Electrical Engineering student (Communication) at Isfahan University of Technology.
+I'm an Electrical Engineering student (Telecommunication) at Isfahan University of Technology.
 I love coding.